All About Marine Sextant

 v)Worn out rack and worm

 The user is not at sea level.
-Thus there is going to be a difference between the plane of the observer’s sensible horizon and visible horizon.
+Thus there is going to be a difference between the plane of the observer’s sensible horizon and the visible horizon.
 This difference in angle is called dip.
-The dip values are given in the cover page of the nautical almanac and in nautical tables (Nories), as a function of the height of eye.
+The dip values are given on the cover page of the nautical almanac and in nautical tables (Nories), as a function of the height of the eye.